It's officially that time of year. Summer is in full swing and the blueberries are beginning to ripen on the bushes.

 Blueberry artwork can be created anytime of year.
 Kids of all ages love drawing and creating while using special art supplies.
 Whether you and your kids keep nature notebooks or are just drawing for fun, blueberries make perfect subjects.

 Get fancy and take out the big kid art supplies.
 I love using something besides the typical crayons and markers when drawing.
+Head outside with a blank drawing notebook or watercolor paper.

 Join your kids as they create.
 As you can see, I'm not a professional artist, but don't let that stop you.
 Getting outside and connecting with nature is beneficial for both kids and adults.